ChathurangiShyalika/RI2AP/README.md

 This repository contains implementation of methods experimented and introduced in the paper titled "Robust and Interpretable 2D Anomaly Prediction in Rocket Assembly Pipelines".

 Baseline models
-Included in the 'Baseline Models' folder
+-Included in the 'Baseline Models' folder

 Three baseline models:
 1. LSTM